 Title course

 Credits 30 ECTS

 Code DE-HMVT18-DWN

 Entry requirements Students should submit a Letter of Motivation (500 words in English) that explains their interest in the field of design with nature, what they would like to learn and achieve by taking this minor.
-Letter of motivation should be sent to Laura Stevens I.I.stevens@hhs.nl at the time of online enrolment.
+Letter of motivation should be sent to Laura Stevens l.l.stevens@hhs.nl at the time of online enrolment.
 The applicants will be informed about the result of their application within 10 working days after the submission of the letter.

 Semester 2

 Method Lectures, workshops, teamwork

 Lecturer(s) Laura Stevens

 Learning outcomes Learn to use tools/techniques learned from nature (Biomimicry) 2.
 Learn about the Global Goals of the United Nations (also known as Sustainable Development Goals) 3.
 Work together with students and professionals of different disciplines such as software engineering, biology and life sciences and Industrial design to form and implement product concepts 4.
 Use rapid prototyping tools and techniques to test your ideas 5.
 Be urged to participate in the Biomimicry Global Design Challenge 6.
 Reflect on your role as an open innovator in the edge of design and as a Biomimicry designer (practitioner).

 Recommended or required reading/tools t.b.d

 Assessment methods Project work

 Level Third or fourth year

-Course content Nature is probably world's most effective designer, having solved many big and small challenges in the course of evolution and adaptation.
+Course content Nature is probably the world's most effective designer, having solved many big and small challenges in the course of evolution and adaptation.
+Do you want to learn how to create solutions by taking inspiration from nature (biomimicry) or even participate in design (biodesign)?
+This is your chance!